andrepestana/andrepestana.github.io/sections/blog/posts/welcome-to-my-blog.md

 Hello and welcome!
 I hope this is the first post of thousands more.

-For a long time I've been looking for a blog solution like [Jekyll](https://jekyllrb.com/), [Vuepress](https://vuepress.vuejs.org/) or [Vitepress](https://vitepress.vuejs.org/) which could give me some freedom to do the things my own way, would be low cost and simple.
-I used Jekyll before and it was cool but it is written in Ruby and I'm not interested in learning to code in Ruby now.
+For a long time, I've been looking for a blog solution like [Jekyll](https://jekyllrb.com/), [Vuepress](https://vuepress.vuejs.org/), or [Vitepress](https://vitepress.vuejs.org/) which could give me some freedom to do the things my way, would be low cost and simple.
+I've used Jekyll before and it was cool, but it is a Ruby app and I'm not interested in learning to code in Ruby now.
 Now I'm using Vitepress and I'm pretty satisfied with it.
-Some of the features I like from it are:
+Some of the features I like about it are:

 <!-- excerpt -->